hellebore74/lsp-deploy/docs/arch/secrets.rst

 Ephemeral secrets that can be reset when the environment is reinstalled are generated during the installation process.
 `update_secrets.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/update_secrets.sh>`__ uses the ``onepassword_uuid`` setting in `/science-platform/values.yaml <https://github.com/lsst-sqre/phalanx/blob/master/science-platform/values.yaml>`__ to locate the appropriate 1Password vault.

-For a step-by-step guide on adding a 1Password-based secret, see :doc:`/service-guide/add-a-onepassword-secret`.
+For a step-by-step guide, see :doc:`/service-guide/add-a-onepassword-secret`.
-For updating an existing 1Password-based secret, see :doc:`/service-guide/update-a-onepassword-secret`.